kaosf/dotfiles/README.md

 # How to setup

-Clone repository to home directory.
+Clone the repository to home directory.
 (I recommend to clone there.)

 ```
 cd